testcontainers/testcontainers-go/docs/quickstart/gotest.md

   ready to receive any traffic.
 In this, case we check for the logs we know come from Redis, telling us that it is ready to accept requests.

-When you use `ExposedPorts` you have to image yourself using `docker run -p
+When you use `ExposedPorts` you have to imagine yourself using `docker run -p
 <port>`.
 When you do so, `dockerd` maps the selected `<port>` from inside the
 container to a random one available on your host.